MohsenKoohi/LaganLighter/docs/3-loading.md

   `release_numa_interleaved_ll_400_graph()` or `release_numa_interleaved_ll_404_graph()`.

   3. When the graph is loaded/decompressed from secondary storage, the OS caches some contents of the graph in memory.
-This cached data may impact the performance of memory accesses especially when a large percentage of the memory is used.
-To prevent this effect, the `flushcache.sh` script is called at the end of graph loading.
+This cached data by OS may impact the performance of memory accesses especially when a large percentage of the memory is used.
+To prevent this, the `flushcache.sh` script is called at the end of graph loading.
-  If the user has sudo access, a script can be added for this purpose (Please refer to the comments of `flushcache.sh`).
+  If the user has sudo access, a script can be added for this purpose (Please refer to the comments on the first lines of `flushcache.sh`).

 ## Where Are The Public Graphs Found?